UnifiedPush/documentation/content/developers/android.md

 ## Receiving Push Messages

-To receive Push Messages you should extend the class _MessagingReceiver_ and implement the 5 following methods:
+To receive Push Messages you should extend the class _MessagingReceiver_ and implement the following four methods:

 {{< tabs "Receiver" >}}
 {{< tab "Kotlin" >}}